FelixOngalo/HireFelix/README.md

-- 👋 Hi, I’m @Felix Ongalo
+- 👋 Hi, I’m @Otieno Felix Ongalo
-- 👀 I’m interested in ...data science
+- 👀 I’m interested in ...
+Software Development
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...
+JavaScript
-- 💞️ I’m looking to collaborate on ...Unique password generator GUI

 <!---
 HireFelix/HireFelix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.